What’s the Difference Between ITIL Event, Incident and Problem Management, and How Are They Related?

-That’s why managing service availability is so important – and why so many forward-looking companies are investing in ITIL systems and processes to keep their IT environment up and running.
+That’s why managing service availability is so important – and why so many forward-looking companies are investing in incident and ITIL event management systems and processes to keep their IT environment up and running.
 However, if you’re new to ITIL, it can be really confusing.
 You’ve probably heard about events, incidents and problems – but what are these, and how they related?
 And, why do you need three different management processes to do exactly the same thing?

-Actually, event management, incident management and problem management aren’t the same.
+Actually, ITIL event management, incident management and problem management aren’t the same.
 All three are related, but each process has a unique purpose – and all three work together to dramatically improve service availability.

 Let’s start with event management.
 ITIL defines an event as “A change of state which has significance for the management of a Configuration Item or IT Service.”

 Still feeling less than enlightened?
 Let’s look at what this actually means.

 To start with, a Configuration Item (CI) is simply a component that you manage in your IT environment – such as a router, server, database, or application.
 An event is simply something that happens to a CI – that’s what ITIL means by “a change of state”.

 Of course, lots of things can happen to a CI, so there are many different types of events.

 Examples of Different types of ITIL Events

 For instance, if a router port fails, that’s an event.
 If an application is taking too long to respond, that’s an event as well.
 And, when a disk hits 95% capacity, that can also cause an event.
 The list is almost endless, resulting in thousands – or even tens of thousands – of events every day.
 And, these events can come from many different places, including monitoring systems, log analysis systems, SNMP traps and other sources.